shalzz/shalzz.github.io/content/blog/contact-improvisation.md

-Contact Improvisation (CI) is perhaps the most modern Somatics practice that I've come across that combines the elements and principles of Dance, Martial Arts and perhaps some spiritual practices like Yoga and Chinese Medicine science of Chi (Tai Chi and Qi Gong).

-Other popular Somatic approaches like Yoga or Martial Arts, were all conceived and developed over thousand years ago and no longer remain relevant in today's era.
+Contact Improvisation (CI) is perhaps the most modern Somatics practice that I've come across that combines the elements and principles of Dance, Martial Arts and perhaps some spiritual practices like Yoga and Chinese Medicine science of Chi (Tai Chi and Qi Gong), and so it feels like a breath of fresh air among other popular Somatic approaches like Yoga or Martial Arts, which were all conceived and developed over thousand years ago and no longer remain relevant in today's era.

 <!-- more -->

-CI on the other hand, is a practise that not only builds on top of the principles of these few ancient somatic practises (gravity, sense of physical touch, momentum) but makes it a social phenomena for human connection, something that is no longer alive with yoga or martial arts in modern day to day life.
+CI is a practise that not only builds on top of the principles of these few ancient somatic practises (gravity, sense of physical touch, momentum) but makes it a social phenomena for human connection, something that is no longer alive with yoga or martial arts in modern day to day life.